himotoyoshi/carray/guides/devel/06_view_algebra_and_castride.md

 as well.
 Guard every `ca_stride_compose_to_root` call with it — handing it a non-member reads the struct past its end.

-Membership says the address expression exists; it does not say `ca->dim[]` is the shape the caller means.
-A `CAUnboundRepeat` is a member and folds correctly, but each `:*` axis sits in the struct as a size-1 stride-0 entry until the view is bound, so code that compiles against the shape wants `ca->obj_type != CA_OBJ_UNBOUND_REPEAT` first.
-That single comparison is the whole of the question: unboundness lives only at the top of a chain — a view taken of a `CAUnboundRepeat` is an ordinary bound view — and no other `obj_type` carries it.

 ### Compose-fold

 ```c